In this review guide, we gonna take a look at the NEW Olight Odin mini tactical weapon light.

 In addition, the light comes with USB magnetic charging cable.
 The user can charge it at home via any USB port or USB battery bank on the go.

 The Odin Mini has a similar beam pattern to the full-size Odin.
-You get the hot neutral white center spot that has a throw distance of 200 - 240 meters on the highest lumen intensity with 14400 candela.
+You get the hot neutral white center spot that has a throw distance of 200 - 240 meters for better color rendition in low light.

 In pitch black outdoor environments, we are very happy to see that the light has a tight spotlight alike beam pattern that is beneficial for illuminating long-distance targets when mounted on a rifle or use as a CQB light.